Tag: speak

 If you look at US currency, most (if not all) will have this saying.
 In Latin, it means “Out of many, one.”
 While the US might be the gathering place of people of many nations, it is the church that should be living out this saying more than any entity in Creation.

-Jesus prayed that we (all the church, in all the world, in all of time) would be one, just as he (Jesus) and the are one.
-This is one of those areas of and freedom for the people who make up the church.
+prayed that we (all the church, in all the world, in all of time) would be one, just as he (Jesus) and the are one.
+This is one of those areas of mystery and freedom for the people who make up the church.
 Our theology and tradition teach us that God is One.
-Our theology and tradition also teach us that as One, God is still (at the same time) Father, Son, and .
+Our theology and tradition also teach us that as One, God is still (at the same time) Father, Son, and Holy Spirit.
 In purpose and intent, the Father, Son, and Holy Spirit are One.
-However, they are also (the great conundrum of the ), which should be kind of like us.
+However, they are also separate (the great conundrum of the Trinity), which should be kind of like us.

-takes unity and puts it as a symbol of trusting in the Gospel.
+takes unity and puts it as a symbol of in the .
 In other words, Paul is saying, “you’re preaching it, but do you believe it?”

 Whether you struggle with being united with an “opposing” political party, a different skin color, a different language, a different nationality, a different sexuality (or lack thereof), we are called to be united.
 We have seen denominations start the long and painful road to separation.
 Church history is filled with splits.
 Even positives, like the Church of the Nazarene (which united different churches), are outweighed by splits.